Speak to a local memory care advisor 24/7: (888) 595-9951

 10 Memory Care Facilities in North Carolina

-Atria Merrywood enables older adults to receive dementia care in Charlotte, North Carolina.
-It can provide accommodations to no more than 20 senior citizens at a time.
-It offers amenities like secure walking paths and courtyard, emergency pendant system and special lighting in all areas to help with memory and is situated at 3600 Park Road, in 28209 zip code area in Mecklenburg county.
+Atria Southpoint Walk enables older adults to receive dementia and Alzheimer’s care in Durham, North Carolina.
+It can accommodate no more than 20 seniors at a time.
+It offers amenities like constant medical checks to ensure well-being, help with toileting 24/7 and puzzles and other memory care activities and is located at 5705 Fayetteville Rd, in 27713 zip code area inside Durham county.